Learn how to help us Meet our Match or Give Now!

 Joanne Bockemuehl-Jackson

-Joanne Bockemuehl was born and raised in Bochum, Germany.
-Her flamenco journey began in 1995 with Regina Martinez and in Madrid at Amor de Dios with Ciro and Carmela Greco.
-In 2014, she immigrated to Great Barrington, MA and established a flamenco program at her local dance studio taking adults and children.
+Joanne Bockemuehl was born and raised in Germany.
+Her flamenco journey began in 1995 with Regina Martinez in Madrid, at Amor de Dios, alongside Ciro and Carmela Greco.
+In 2014, she immigrated to Great Barrington, MA, and established a flamenco program at her local dance studio, which she taught to both adults and children.

-She is a teaching artist/choreographer at Berkshire Pulse in Great Barrington, MA as well as a costume designer.
+She is a teaching artist/choreographer at Berkshire Pulse in Great Barrington, MA, and a teacher at the Berkshire Waldorf School.

 Madisyn Boussie